rjbaraldi/rjbaraldi.github.io/_posts/2018-08-14-seismic_interp.md

     alt: "Objective Value Decay"
 tags: [low-rank, nonsmooth, nonconvex, relaxation, interpolation, travel time tomography]
 ---
 This was a project that we developed while working with [Kenneth Creager](https://www.ess.washington.edu/people/profile.php?pid=creager--ken), [Carl Ulberg](https://www.ess.washington.edu/people/profile.php?pid=ulberg--carl), and [Rajiv Kumar](https://ca.linkedin.com/in/rajiv-kumar-63031a9).
 It was submitted to Inverse problems in August of 2018 and accepted in December 2018.
-You can find the ArXiv preprint [here](https://arxiv.org/pdf/1808.04515.pdf).
+[Here](https://arxiv.org/pdf/1808.04515.pdf) is the ArXiv preprint.

 Travel time tomography is used to infer the underlying three-dimensional